francoposa/francoposa.io/content/resources/dev-setup-guides/pyspark-setup-macos.md

 [[ -s "/Users/franco/.sdkman/bin/sdkman-init.sh" ]] && source "/Users/franco/.sdkman/bin/sdkman-init.sh"
 ```

-I prefer to keep `echo $PATH` as the last line of my `.zshrc`.

 The SDKMAN initalization snippet seems to work fine even if it is not at the end of `.zshrc`.
 Without taking a closer at the contents of the init script, I assume the point is just to make sure that the JDKs/SDKs installed by SDKMAN remain ahead of all others in the `PATH`.
+I prefer to keep `echo $PATH` as the last line of my `.zshrc`.

+### SDKMAN Shell AutoCompletion

+Optionally, install bash or zsh autocompletion as noted in the [docs](https://sdkman.io/usage#completion).
+Using the autocomplete is currently the only way to list which SDKs you have installed locally - see GitHub issue [here](https://github.com/sdkman/sdkman-cli/issues/466).

 ## 2. Install OpenJDK with SDKMAN

 ### Install Java

+The Scala binaries are [included with a Spark installation](https://stackoverflow.com/questions/27590474/how-can-spark-shell-work-without-installing-scala-beforehand), so we will not need to install Scala in addition to the JDK.

+The Scala docs have a [version compatibility table](https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html#version-compatibility-table) for Java and Scala versions.
+This should not change very often, and generally you should not expect to have issues or need to upgrade if using an LTS version of Java - currently Java 8 and 11.

 SDKMAN will use current LTS release of the AdoptOpenJDK distribution by default.